Foundation Stock Service

 Find out everything you need to know about this gentle, friendly, and intelligent breed in our definitive guide below.

 German Longhaired Pointers were first developed in Germany all the way back in the 1800s.
-They were originally bred to be a reliable multi-purpose Hunt/Point/Retrieve (HPR) breed of dog.
+They were originally bred to be reliable multi-purpose Hunt/Point/Retrieve (HPR) breed of dog.
 They are one of the oldest breeds of this nature in existence, having been officially recognised by the Kennel Club in 1879.

-Because of this lineage, as we will see, the breed today excels at all forms of dog sports, exercise, and mental stimulation.
+Because of this lineage, as we will see, the breed today excels at all forms of dog sports, exercise and mental stimulation.

 German Longhaired Pointers generally make excellent family dogs as they are great with kids and other household pets.